Degenerate coupled-cluster theory: Theories

-One can define a generalized Hartree--Fock theory for a nondegenerate reference in at least two ways.
-One is to vary spin-orbitals that constitute $|\Phi\rangle$ or, equivalently, to vary $\hat{T}_1$ for a fixed $|\Phi\rangle$, so that its expectation value of $\hat{H}$ is minimized,
+One can define a generalized HF theory for a nondegenerate reference in at least two ways.
+One way is to vary spin-orbitals that constitute $|\Phi\rangle$ or, equivalently, to vary $\hat{T}_1$ for a fixed $|\Phi\rangle$, so that its expectation value of $\hat{H}$ is minimized,

-The latter is identified as the ansatz of the variational coupled-cluster (VCC) method\cite{Arponen1983,Pal1983,Haque1986,BartlettNoga1988,Kutzelnigg1998,Xian2005,CooperKnowles2010,Robinson2011,conjecture,BlackKnowles2018} limited to singles (VCCS) (see also Refs.\ \onlinecite{Harris1977,NakatsujiPseudoorbital1977,NakatsujiPseudoorbital1978}).
-However, because this ansatz cannot be easily extended to VCCSD and higher owing to its nonterminating working equations,\cite{Arponen1983,Pal1983,Haque1986,BartlettNoga1988,Kutzelnigg1998,Xian2005,CooperKnowles2010,Robinson2011,conjecture,BlackKnowles2018} we shall not consider it in this article, except to show in Appendix \ref{sec:VCCS} that the nonterminating equations is nevertheless tractable at the VCCS level.
+This is identified as the variational coupled-cluster (VCC) method\cite{Arponen1983,Pal1983,Haque1986,BartlettNoga1988,Kutzelnigg1998,Xian2005,CooperKnowles2010,Robinson2011,conjecture,BlackKnowles2018} limited to singles (VCCS) (see also Refs.\ \onlinecite{Harris1977,NakatsujiPseudoorbital1977,NakatsujiPseudoorbital1978}).
+It is well known that this ansatz cannot be easily extended to VCCSD and higher owing to its nonterminating working equations.\cite{Arponen1983,Pal1983,Haque1986,BartlettNoga1988,Kutzelnigg1998,Xian2005,CooperKnowles2010,Robinson2011,conjecture,BlackKnowles2018} Therefore, we will not attempt to generalize this ansatz to a degenerate multireference except to show in the supplementary material that its nonterminating equations are still tractable at the VCCS level.

-The other is to demand that the CCS wave function satisfy the Schr\"{o}dinger equation within the determinant space spanned by $(1+\hat{T}_1)|\Phi\rangle$:
+Another way to define a generalized HF theory is to demand that the CCS wave function satisfy the Schr\"{o}dinger equation within the determinant space spanned by $(1+\hat{T}_1)|\Phi\rangle$:

 which is identified as the projection CCS method.
 This is distinct from the usual, variational HF theory unless the orbital reference is already a HF solution (in which case, $\hat{T}_1=0$ is a trivial solution).
 The projection CCS energy is bounded from below by the corresponding, variational HF energy.\cite{Harris1977} It has the advantage of being straightforwardly extensible to CCSD and higher.
-If we adopt this projection CCS as a generalized, projection HF theory, $\Delta$CCS (Sec.\ \ref{sec:DCCS}) is its natural extension to degenerate references.
+If we adopt this projection CCS as a generalized, projection HF theory, $\Delta$CCS is then its natural extension to a degenerate multireference.
 Its performance will be discussed in Sec.\ \ref{sec:Calc}.